-Owners interested in a plumb-headed parakeet should always check with rescue organizations and pet adoption agencies.
-Plumb-headed parakeets are a common pet, and orphaned birds may be available.
+Plumb-headed parakeets are a common pet, and orphaned birds may be available, so check with rescue organizations and pet adoption agencies.
 Some aviary pet stores may sell this bird, although prospective owners will more likely need to seek out a breeder.

 Because it has such a long tail, a plum-headed parakeet is best suited to a fairly large cage.
 A cage with a 24-inch-by-36-inch footprint and 36 inches in height is a minimum requirement.
 Bar spacing should be no more than 1/2 inch.
 Include a separate play gym containing toys within the cage, and another play gym separate from the cage for exercise periods.
 If you are keeping a pair of birds, provide them with a larger aviary enclosure.
 In an aviary setting, the plumb-headed is one of the few parrots that will happily coexist with non-competing birds, such as finches.